robsim378/sysc_3303_project/README.md

 - unit testing : maintained the test classes after changes made for iteration3
 - created junit test classes for the messager package (incoming and outgoing)

+Iteration 4:
+- unit testing : updated everything added in the milestone

 ### Andrei Popescu

 Iteration 1: